 Azure DevOps is the new hot topic in the cloud space.
-But before that, let us have a basic understanding of what DevOps actually is.
+But first, let’s get a basic understanding of what DevOps is.
 DevOps is about the cooperation between software development and IT operations teams.
 The main aim of DevOps is to shorten the software development life cycle and provide the continuous delivery of high-quality software on time.

 The DevOps model or the DevOps lifecycle constitutes eight phases: plan, code, build, test, release, deploy, operate, and monitor.
 Their further division is: